 Back to the Lit World

-Following almost a decade of being physically grounded on Australian soil due to renal failure, Douglas was – very quickly after his recovery from the transplant operation – deemed fit to fly.
-His location shoots have since included “The Gates of Hell” in Turkmenistan, the Osoyoos Lakes in British Columbia in Canada and Hadrianʼs Villa in Rome.
+Following almost a decade of being physically grounded on Australian soil due to renal failure, Willoughby was – very quickly after her recovery from the transplant operation – deemed fit to fly.
+Her location shoots have since included “The Gates of Hell” in Turkmenistan, the Osoyoos Lakes in British Columbia in Canada and Hadrianʼs Villa in Rome.
 These places and others, across several continents, have become variously the backdrops and material for the construction of the mis-en-scene for these works, in which digital collage is used to unite significant sites, histories, characters and filmic and literary references from disparate eras and locations.
 The primary site for this work is however, the artistʼs own body, within and through which these accumulations of context, knowledge, history and memory are expressed.

 Circles of Fire represents the journey of the artist through the sudden transitions from illness to health, and back again, and again, that are intrinsic to the transplant experience.
 As Lesley A. Sharp writes in Strange Harvest: Organ Transplants, Denatured Bodies, and the Transformed Self (2006),